shalzuth/ShalzuthBlog/ShalzuthBlog/BlogContent/PayToWinSkinsInLeague/content.md

-﻿# Are League of Legends Skins Pay 2 Win?
+﻿# Are League of Legends Skins Pay-To-Win?

 I wanted to test if premium skins actually improve your performance - or if they’re only cosmetic as Riot claims.
 Using data analysis, I broke down the numbers to find out.
 Along the journey, I reverse engineered the game's replay format and network protocol to collect the data.